 Will my blood be given to patients?
+The referral information from your doctor is care

 The referral information from your doctor is carefully reviewed to make this decision.
 The majority of blood from therapeutic donors can be used.
 There are certain medical conditions, such as polycythaemia vera and high affinity haemoglobin, where your blood cannot be used in the general supply due to genetic abnormalities within the red cell.